Dr. Amol Saxena, DPM

 Map | Directions

-Shoe List |
+Shoe List

 Dr. Amol Saxena’s Recommended Running Shoes

 Theories and evidence for shoe recommendations are emerging.
 Flat feet no longer necessarily need a “motion control/stability” shoe.
 More experienced runners who have proper foot strike and strength can use less supportive shoes.
 Those new to running, especially if overweight, may benefit from more supportive shoes.
 Arthritic knees tend to do better with more cushioned shoes.
-Those with knee cap problems (patello-femoral) tend to do better with lower heel to toe ratio, whereas those with Achilles issues do best with a higher heel to toe ratio.
-Shoes with a rocker sole (ie Hoka One One and Nike Zoom Fly) are better for forefoot problems, especially big toe arthritis (Hallux Rigidus), neuromas and midfoot arthritis.
-Research has shown the most critical factor in choosing the “right” shoe is perceived fit/comfort, so make sure you try the shoe on, using your usual running socks, and the end of the day so your feet are as “swollen/spread out” as they can be.
+Those with knee-cap problems (patello-femoral) tend to do better with lower heel to toe ratio (drop), whereas those with Achilles issues do best with a higher heel to toe ratio.
+Shoes with a rocker sole (ie Hoka One One, ON and Nike Zoom Fly) are better for forefoot problems, especially big toe arthritis (Hallux Rigidus), neuromas and midfoot arthritis due to carbon plates.

 (note: these shoes are not in rank-order.
 Some models come in widths)